 I watched the side of the VHS tape disappear into the gaping maw of the VCR, waiting for the whirring confirmation that it was well-received before skipping back to the kitchen.
 I knew there was plenty of time during the previews to complete my next task, so my haste was more due to my excitement than any real need to hurry.
 It was time to prepare a culinary masterpiece.
 I began opening cupboards and surveying their contents with gusto.

 This was my absolute favorite time of day.
 Or, really, night.
 Everyone in the house was asleep except the lone insomniac (that would be me, and I didn't mind a bit).
 I had probably spent "bedtime" reading delicious horror stories or maybe one of my favorite Lucy Maud Montgomery books.
 Now, wide awake, I was ready for midnight movies and munchies.

 My 10-year-old version of mise en place began collecting on the counter: a jar of salsa, some cheddar cheese, and, for lack of tortilla chips, some sliced bread.
 I deftly stirred the salsa and cheese together like a chef, microwaving it for a few seconds at a time until I had a passable bowl of queso.
 After pouring a huge glass of Coke (full sugar! the memory makes me want to brush my teeth!), I set up a chair as my personal table, sat down on the floor, and tuned in to the movie.
 (I should mention, since my mother is reading, that I was not sitting in the living room.
 I'd have been an absolute fool to step foot on that pristine beige carpet with a morsel of food.
 It was my mom's anniversary gift from my dad and she kept that rug spotless for over a decade until they put in hard floors throughout the house.
 So, just so we're clear, I was watching the living room television from the kitchen doorway.)

 I picked the movies I watched based on how many food scenes they included.
 The Little Princess was a great choice because of the Indian feast scene in the attic.
 The Secret Garden had some nice garden picnic scenes.
 My favorite midnight movie, though, was Bedknobs & Broomsticks, which included a scene with a cat eating gorgeous sausages.
-He smacked and gnawed on each plump link with such satisfaction — I loved to eat along with that one!
+He smacked and gnawed on each plump link with such satisfaction -- I loved to eat along with that one!
 No matter how much I'd eaten, whenever a food scene came on, I had to make sure I had something to munch on.
 I sometimes paused the movie to make another bowl of faux queso or to scavenge through the pantry for a sweet dessert.

 I've grown up in a lot of ways, but I still love to eat a meal while watching food scenes from a movie or cooking show.
 I'm also still an incurable night owl, though I have to be more conscientious with my midnight snacks nowadays.
 And of course, I still love to concoct absurd things in the kitchen.
 This Brownie-Bottom Coconut Chocolate Cream Cake was my crazy creation for Mike's birthday party last weekend.

 This cake would make Dr. Frankenstein proud.
 It's a layer of good stuff on top of a layer of better stuff on top of a layer of insane stuff on top of brownies.
 Basically.
 Or, to be more specific: there's some heavenly chocolate mousse and some decadent coconut cream involved.
 The best part is that even though it looks intense, my 10-year-old self could've whipped this thing up with ease.
 You can even use a brownie mix for the base if you're short on time.
 But actually, the real best part is the taste.
 As if the ingredient list didn't clue you in, this thing is delicious.

 How about you?
 Are you the early bird or the night owl?